- What is DemoFest, and how is it structured?

 What does a good DemoFest proposal look like?

-If you’re interested in taking a look at an example of a solid proposal (as well as some examples of proposals that need more work), click here.
+Here are some examples of a solid proposal (as well as some examples of proposals that need more work).

 What is NOT eligible for DemoFest?